stijn-dejongh/lovecraft_public_domain/raw_converts/de.md

 forehead.
 Friends and companions he shuns, for he wishes to answer no questions.
 Those who once knew him as scholar and aesthete say it is very pitiful to see him now.
 He dropped them all years ago, and no one feels sure whether he left the country or merely sank from sight in some hidden byway.
-It is a decade now since he moved into Gray&rsquo;s Inn, and of where he had been he would say nothing till the night young Williams bought the   Necronomicon.
+It is a decade now since he moved into Gray's Inn, and of where he had been he would say nothing till the night young Williams bought the   Necronomicon.

   Williams was a dreamer, and only twenty-three, and when he moved into the ancient